- Year 1 98.2%

 RSE stands for "Relationships and sex education"

-In Phoenix Primary school much of the curriculum will be covered during our weekly PSHE lessons on subjects such as:
+In Phoenix Primary school much of the curriculum will be covered during our weekly PSHE lessons through Jigsaw covering subjects such as:

 Also, the human lifecycle and puberty will be taught as part of the Science curriculum.

-In addition to this we hold a specific week each year that delivers each year group 3 RSE lessons using the Christopher Winters Project.
+In addition to this we hold a specific week each year that delivers each year group RSE lessons via specific additional sessions in the Jigsaw scheme.

 The materials are age-appropriate and non-threatening for the children and the sessions are relaxed, fun and encourage the children to ask questions in a safe and supportive environment.